 Over time, this can create psychological cravings.
 People begin checking their phones repeatedly to seek validation.
 This pattern is especially visible in younger users.

-A 2022 study in Molecular Psychiatry noted that each additional hour of daily social media use was associated with a 10% increase in the risk of generalised anxiety among adolescents.
+According to a 2022 dose-response meta-analysis published on PubMed, each additional hour of daily social media use was associated with a 13% increase in depression risk among adolescents.

-Further, Fear of Missing Out (FOMO) intensifies this cycle.
+Further, Fear of Missing Out intensifies this cycle.
 When people see others on holidays or celebrating promotions, they may feel that they are missing out.
-This creates the impression where the person feels that everyone else is living a fuller life.
+This creates the impression that the person feels that everyone else is living a fuller life.

 This is evident, even for people who rationally understand that most people only share curated moments.
 The emotional response can still feel real for anyone.